 32.1 Introduction ……………………………… (Several lines of text) ………………………………

-The Wake-up Radio PHY provides support for Manchester code, which shall be applied to all data rates for the WUR-Data field.
+The Wake-up Radio PHY provides support for Manchester coding, which shall be applied to all data rates for the WUR-Data field.(#548)

-The Wake-up Radio PHY provides support for 20MHz and optionally 40MHz, 80 MHz continuous channel widths depending on the frequency band and capability.
-For channel widths equal to 80MHz, the Wake-up PHY may support preamble puncturing transmission where one or more of the non-primary WUR 20MHz channels are zeroed out.
+The Wake-up Radio PHY provides support for 20MHz and optionally 40MHz and 80 MHz continuous channel widths depending on the frequency band and capability.
+For channel widths equal to 80MHz, the Wake-up PHY may support preamble puncturing transmission where one or more of the non-primary WUR 20MHz channels are zeroed out. (#549)